klembot/chapbook/guide/advanced/adding-custom-modifiers.md

 The `process()` property is where the work of a modifier occurs.
 The `output` argument it is passed has three properties.
 Each one is Markdown source code, _not_ HTML as it will be finally rendered.

--   `text`, the main text that the modifier is being applied to.
+-   `text`, the text that the modifier is being applied to.
--   `beforeText`, a string that will be placed before the main text before it is rendered as Markdown.
-By default, this is an empty string.
--   `afterText`, a string that will be placed after the main text.
-By default, this is `'\n\n'` (e.g. two newlines), creating a new paragraph between this block of text and the next.

-`beforeText` and `afterText` were created so that multiple modifiers could prepend and append text without affecting the main text.
+-	`startsNewParagraph`, a Boolean value indicating whether this block of text should begin a new paragraph.
+(The [append modifier], for example, sets this to `false`.)

 Modifiers also receive two other arguments which the example above didn't show: